Last updated: ET

 - airports and bus stations

-- Avoid showing signs of affluence such as expensive jewelry, watches, clothing and bags
+- Avoid showing signs of affluence such as expensive jewellery, watches, clothing and bags

 - Carry only small amounts of cash

 - Keep cameras and portable electronic devices concealed

 - Be aware of ploys to distract your attention